Process-Commutative Distributed Objects: From Cryptocurrencies to Byzantine-Fault-Tolerant CRDTs: Problem Statement: DLTs, CRDTs, and Byzantine Tolerance

 A canonical example of a state-based CRDTs is a \emph{grow-only set} over a universe $U$ of elements that is implemented using $\mathcal{S}=\mathcal{P}(U)$ (the powerset of $U$) as set of states, $\subseteq$ as partial order $\mathcal{S}$, and $\cup$ as least-upper-bound operator. \end{itemize}

 Both designs ensure that a CRDT is eventually consistent, i.e., that if replicas stop issuing updates, then all replicas eventually converge towards the same state~\cite{DBLP:journals/csur/ViottiV16,DBLP:conf/podc/DuboisGKPS15,DBLP:conf/sosp/TerryTPDSH95}.
 State-based CRDTs are typically easier to reason about than op-based approaches, and only need a dissemination mechanism with very weak properties.
-Sending whole states over the network can, however, become very costly, a problem that is often addressed through delta-based implementations, where only part of the state is exchanged between peers~\cite{auvolat:hal-02303490,DBLP:conf/icde/EnesAB019}.
+Sending whole states over the network can, however, incur large overheads, a problem that is often addressed through delta-based implementations, where only part of the state is exchanged between peers~\cite{auvolat:hal-02303490,DBLP:conf/icde/EnesAB019}.

-CRDT algorithms have been proposed for a broad range of distributed objects ranging from sets (including Grow-Only Sets, 2-Phase sets, Observed-Removed Sets~\cite{shapiro:inria-00555588}) to collaborative editors~\cite{DBLP:conf/doceng/NedelecMMD13,weiss2009logoot} through money-transfer distributed ledgers~\cite{DBLP:journals/corr/abs-2305-16976}.
+CRDT algorithms have been proposed for a broad range of distributed objects ranging from sets (including Grow-Only Sets, 2-Phase sets, Observed-Removed Sets~\cite{shapiro:inria-00555588}) to collaborative editors~\cite{DBLP:conf/doceng/NedelecMMD13,weiss2009logoot,DBLP:conf/cscw/OsterUMI06} through money-transfer distributed ledgers~\cite{DBLP:journals/corr/abs-2305-16976}.
 In particular, the work presented in~\cite{DBLP:journals/corr/abs-2305-16976} proposes an algorithm that implements a money transfer distributed ledger as a state-based CRDTs by relying on grow-only counters (GOCs).
 The proposed approach tolerates crashes, and allows negative accounts (which are usually excluded in cryptocurrency applications).
 It hinges on a data structure that captures a sets of accounts, whose (overall) state space forms a join semilattice.
 The data structure keeps track of the flow of money between accounts by dissociating the sending of token from their reception.